Using Loopback and MacOS Dictation to transcribe audio from files

 Avoiding transcription problems and improving transcription results

-Whether you are using a hardware microphone, or following the instructions in this article to use audio files, we’ve found that Dictation may stop automatically if it is not detecting speech properly in the audio it is receiving.
+Dictation may stop automatically if it is not detecting speech properly in the audio it is receiving.
 This is most likely to occur when working with audio that was captured from sub-optimal microphone placement or problematic recording settings.
 Slow or infrequent speech can have a similar effect.
+Read on for hints for improving audio quality.

 Notes on sound quality